 Modification quality of each batch produced is validated to the core of the wood by a range of sophisticated and proven tests that take place in Accsys' laboratories.
-This quality control approach is independently audited on a regular basis by organisations from USA, France and the Netherlands.

-All audits involve factory visits and destructive testing by the certification body.
+This quality control approach is independently audited on a regular basis by organizations from USA, France and the Netherlands. and destructive testing by the certification body.
 Thus consistent quality and performance in accordance with set standards is assured.
 Accoya wood always meets the requirements of Durability Class 1 for Use Classes 1-4 in accordance with EN 350-1 & EN 335-1.
 See 2.8 for more information.